gustaveroussy/sopa/docs/tutorials/snakemake.md

     Make sure you have installed sopa with the Cellpose extra
     ```sh
     conda activate sopa    # or an environment that has `snakemake`
-    cd sopa/workflow       # your own personal path to the workflow directory
+    cd workflow            # run this at the root of the 'sopa' directory

     # you can replace tuto.zarr by another path where the data will be saved
     snakemake --config data_path=. sdata_path=tuto.zarr --configfile=config/toy/uniform_cellpose.yaml --cores 1 --use-conda